YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Double check this class name.

 Level 3: Parametrized response:

 > The ${stud_cls} class has a name that is not quite right but the attributes and/or associations are correct.

 Level 4: Parametrized response:

 > The ${stud_cls} class should be changed to ${inst_cls}.

 Level 5: Resource response with Reference:

 > Please review the [Classes](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

+#### Class should be abstract

+Student element: Class.
+Instructor element: Class.

+Level 1: Highlight solution

+#### Class should not be abstract

+Student element: Class.
+Instructor element: Class.

+Level 1: Highlight solution

 ### Enumeration mistakes